epotheke/architecture/README.md

-# architecture
-The epotheke architecture at a glance
+# The epotheke architecture at a glance